theforeman/foreman_bootdisk/README.md

 This image is generic for all hosts with a provisioning NIC on that subnet.

-To generate the image from the web interface, view a host page, click the "Boot disk" button and select "Subnet image".
+To generate the image from the web interface, view a subnet page and select "Subnet image" from subnet action buttons.

 To generate using the Hammer CLI, install the [hammer_cli_foreman_bootdisk](https://github.com/theforeman/hammer_cli_foreman_bootdisk) plugin and run: